PennyLaneAI/pennylane/doc/introduction/measurements.rst

 for the ``0`` measurement outcome..

-PennyLane implements the deferred measurement principle to transform conditional operations with the :func:`~.pennylane.defer_measurements` quantum function transform.
+PennyLane implements the deferred measurement principle to transform conditional operations with the :func:`~.pennylane.transforms.defer_measurements` quantum function transform.

 .. code-block:: python